ben854719/ben854719/README.md

 Hackathon 2025 (AI Tinkeres Ottawa - Build to Convert)

-## Follow me or not:

-If you decide follow me then I follow  you.
-You unfollow me then don't connect with me.
-I will block you moving forward.

 ## Let's Connect!

 I'm always open to discussing new opportunities, collaborations, or just chatting about the latest advancements in tech.